AlexandreNadiras/Cloud_courses_project/README.md

 Then to apply the playbook's content:

   - cd playbook
-  - ansible-playbook -i hosts -l playbook.yml
+  - ansible-playbook playbook.yml -i hosts

 Now, you should be able to access the Wordpress webpage when typing in a browser the IP address of the server you just created.